pandas-dev/pandas/doc/source/user_guide/groupby.rst

 Grouping DataFrame with Index levels and columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A DataFrame may be grouped by a combination of columns and index levels.
 You
-need to specify the column names as strings, and the index levels as ``pd.Grouper``
+can specify both column and index names, or use a :class:`Grouper`.
-objects.

 Let's first create a DataFrame with a MultiIndex: